iamromulan/cellular-modem-wiki/fibocom/backup_xqcn.md

 > Next close QPST completely even from the system tray.

-# Backup factory firmware with qFil as well
+# Backup factory firmware with QFIL as well
 (to backup few other things, like IMEI)

 > Open QFIL.